 Coorg, Kerala and Karnataka, India

 Located in the heart of a 300 acre working coffee and spice plantation on the hilly Western Ghats

 A large, child safe, communal swimming pool to splash around in with the entire family and an exclusive infinity pool for couples.

-Perched 800 meters above sea level
+Perched 800 metres above sea level

 Coorg alone accounts for over 25% of all bird species in India